aoloe/php-photo-gallery/README.md

 # Simple PHP Photo Gallery

-A Simple PHP Photo Gallery with:
+A very Simple PHP Photo Gallery:

-- Listing a gallery by scanning a folder with images (there is no database).
+- The gallery view is scanning folders with images (there is no database).
-- Provide a full screen view and a download button for each image (javascript based).
+- Provide a full screen view (javascript based) and a download button for each image.
-- Optionally, define low resolution images for the gallery and high resolution ones for the full screen view and the download.
+- Optionally, define different low resolution images for the gallery and high resolution ones for the full screen view and the download.
 - Optional protection of individual galleries with secret words.
-  Warning: The images are not protected by the _password_, only their listing.
+  Warning: The images are not protected by the _password_, only their listing (it's not really a password either, just some sort of _access code_).
 - Each album must be defined in the `config.php` file:
   ```php
   <?php